Canterbury Lotto player wins $15m

 “It has been a privilege for Lotto NZ to host this special draw, and our thoughts remain with those affected by the cyclone.”

-After tallying the numbers an update of the total amount raised for cyclone relief is expected to be made available later today.
+After tallying the numbers an update of the total amount raised for cyclone relief is expected to be made available on Sunday.

 Prior to the draw, a Lotto spokesperson said: “Our thoughts are with those communities who are affected, and we’d like to thank you for showing your support during this difficult time.”